MolSnoo/Alter-Ego/Docs/developer_reference/settings/docker_settings.md

 ### DEBUG_MODE

 This is a simple [Boolean value](https://en.wikipedia.org/wiki/Boolean_data_type).
-If this is `true`, Alter Ego will start in [[debug mode|Debug mode]].
+If this is `true`, Alter Ego will start in debug mode.
 If this is `false`, it will start normally.

 ## Other game data

 ### PIXELS_PER_M

-This is how many pixels it takes to represent 1 meter on your [[Map]].
+This is how many pixels it takes to represent 1 meter on your [Map]().
 When calculating the amount of time it takes a player to move from one room to another, Alter Ego needs to convert the distance between the two rooms from pixels to meters.
 In order to set this properly, find a part of your map with a standard size (for example, a basketball court must be 28 x 15 meters according to the International Basketball Federation).
 Divide the number of pixels making up its